What is CBD?

 Is it legal to ship your products?
 Can you ship internationally?

 All of the products we sell are 100% legal to ship to all 50 states.
-We ship everywhere internationally except for Canada and Asia at this time.
+We ship everywhere internationally except for Canada at this time.

 How do I know what dosage to take?